hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 ...
 ```

 The size of `tasks` may be very large which takes days or months to run.
 Sometimes, you want to do some pilot testing before setting it at full scale.
-Or, you risk runing into errors after some heavy computation.
+Or, you risk running into errors after some heavy computation.
 In Python, we can use the list slicing syntax to cut down the task size and do not break the overall structure of the code.
 For example, if we want to test for the first 10 entries, we can:

 ```python
 for t in tasks[:10]: